-- Development proposals for new buildings or structures for the purposes of agriculture or forestry will be permitted where: - a) There is an agricultural or forestry need for the development within the National Park and its scale is commensurate with that need; - b) It has been demonstrated that available alternative sites, including where feasible sites outside the National Park, which might better protect and enhance the special qualities of the National Park have been considered, and are unsuitable to meet the need; - c) The buildings are in keeping with local character, and of a design that reflects the proposed agricultural or forestry use; - d) The proposals include structure planting to integrate the development into the existing local landscape framework; - e) The development re-uses or replaces existing buildings where feasible.
-Where this is not feasible, the development should be related physically and functionally to existing buildings associated with the enterprise, unless there are exceptional circumstances relating to agricultural or forestry necessity for a more isolated location; - f) A building has not been disposed of or converted to an alternative use at the holding in the past three years, which could have met the need of the development proposed; and - g) Existing buildings which have a negative landscape impact are removed. - 2.
-Development proposals for new or improved access tracks for forestry or agriculture will be permitted where: - a) The proposal is essential for the sustainable management of the land; - b) It has been demonstrated that it is not feasible to accommodate the proposed traffic using existing accesses; - c) The layout and design is located to minimise impacts on the special qualities of the National Park; and - d) Where appropriate, the track is opened as a path for permissive public usage. - 3.
-Where development proposals are permitted as an exception to this policy, a condition will be attached to the planning permission, to require demolition of the building after a period of 10 years of continuous disuse. - 7.187The purpose of this policy is to enable farm and forestry enterprises to grow in a way that conserves and enhances the special qualities of the National Park.
+- 1. Development proposals for new buildings or structures for the purposes of agriculture or forestry will be permitted where: - a) There is an agricultural or forestry need for the development within the National Park and its scale is commensurate with that need; - b) The development occupies the site best suited to conserving and enhancing the natural beauty, wildlife and cultural heritage of the National Park.
+Wherever possible, development should re-use or be on the footprint of an existing agricultural building, otherwise it should be related physically and functionally to existing buildings associated with the enterprise, unless there are exceptional circumstances relating to agricultural or forestry necessity for more isolated location; - c) The buildings are in keeping with local character and of a design that reflects the proposed agricultural or forestry use; - d) The proposals include structure planting to integrate the development into the existing local landscape framework; - e) A building has not been disposed of or converted to an alternative use at the holding in the past three years, which could have met the need of the development proposed; and - f) Existing redundant buildings within the application site which have a negative impact on landscape character are removed where appropriate. - 2.
+Development proposals for new or improved access tracks for forestry or agriculture will be permitted where: - a) The proposal is essential for the sustainable management of the land; - b) It has been demonstrated that it is not feasible to accommodate the proposed traffic using existing accesses; - c) The layout and design conserves and enhances local landscape character and the special qualities; and - d) Where appropriate, the track is opened as a path for permissive public usage. - 7.184The purpose of this policy is to enable farm and forestry enterprises to grow in a way that conserves and enhances the special qualities of the National Park.